alfred/mean-skeleton/README.md

 ### Defining Routes
 These are Express-style routes, to see all the fancy things you can do refer to the Express docs.

-To define a simple route to serve an HTML page:
+To define a simple route to serve a staticA HTML page:
 ```javascript
 // app/routes/route.js
 module.exports = function(app) {